A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: Coordination of Connected and Automated Vehicles

 There are a number of ways to satisfy \eqref{eq:fifo}.
 For example, we may impose a strict \ac{fifo} queuing structure, where each vehicle must enter the merging zone in the same order it entered the control zone.
-More generally, however, $t_{i}^{m}$ may be determined for each vehicle $i$ at time $t_{i}^{0}$ when the vehicle enters the control zone and $\mathcal{N}(t_{i}^{0})=\{1,\ldots,i-1\}$.
-If $t_{i}^{m}>t_{i-1}^{m}$, then the order in the queue is preserved.
-If, on the other hand, there exists some $j\in\mathcal{N}(t_{i}^{0})$, where $j<i-1$, such that $t_{j}^{m}>t_{i}^{m}>t_{j-1}^{m}$, then the order is updated so that \ac{cav} $i$ is placed in the $j$th queue position.
-The policy through which the sequence is specified may be the result of a higher level optimization problem as long as the condition $t_{i}^{m}\geq t_{i-1}^{m}$ is preserved in between \ac{cav} arrival events at the control zone.
-In what follows, we will adopt a specific scheme for determining $t_{i}^{m}$ (upon arrival of \ac{cav} $i$) based on our problem formulation, without affecting $t_{1}^{m},\ldots,t_{i-1}^{m}$, but we emphasize that our analysis is not restricted by the policy designating the order of the vehicles within the queue $\mathcal{N}(t)$.
+We investigate a specific scheme for determining $t_{i}^{m}$ (upon arrival of \ac{cav} $i$) based on our problem formulation, without affecting $t_{1}^{m},\ldots,t_{i-1}^{m}$, but emphasize that our analysis is not restricted by the policy designating the order of the vehicles within the queue $\mathcal{N}(t)$.

 We adopt the optimization framework proposed in \cite{Rios-Torres2} for coordinating the merging of \acp{cav}.
 The dynamics of each vehicle $i\in\mathcal{N}(t)$ are represented by a double integrator,